AK08/Fly-High/README.md

 ## How to use Calender

-* Select the time first and then the date
+* Select the time first and then the date for both From and To elements